Google Awarded $15 Million in U.S. Audio Patent Case - ExBulletin

 Google Awarded $15 Million in U.S. Audio Patent Case

+Overview Corporate Law Firm Google Play Music Infringes Personal Audio Playlist Patent, Jury Finds Verdict After Sonos Wins in California in Google Audio Patent Battle

-A federal jury in Delaware said in a verdict released Wednesday that Alphabet-owned Google must pay patent-holding company Personal Audio LLC $15.1 million for infringing two patents related to audio software.
+(Reuters) – Alphabet’s Google (GOOGL.O) has to pay patent-holding company Personal Audio LLC $15.1 million for infringing two audio software patents, Delaware says A federal jury said in a verdict released Wednesday.

 Personal Audio alleged that Google’s music app, Google Play Music, contained playlist download, navigation, and editing features that infringed its patent.

-The jury also said a judge could increase damages by up to three times the verdict due to Google’s willful patent infringement.
+The jury also said that Google had willfully infringed the patent, in which case a judge could increase the award by up to three times the verdict.

 Google spokesman Jose Castaneda said Wednesday that the company is disappointed with the ruling and plans to appeal.
 He said the ruling concerns “discontinued products” and does not affect customers.